Scottish Motor Racing Club

 Existing in its present form since 1963, the Scottish Motor Racing Club organises and runs several Championships throughout the year, mainly at Knockhill Racing Circuit in Fife.
 The Club is beloved of many prominent figures in Scottish racing, including Sir Jackie Stewart, Paul Di Resta, Dario Franchitti, David Coulthard and more.
 Find out about some of the exceptional pieces we have been involved in over the years below.

+Team.
 Despite initial success as a racing driver, sadly, the war and RAF service intervened in his driving career, however he was a prominent figure in the sport during the rise of 500cc racing in England and putting Scotland's name on the map.

 Geoff Waugh was a dentist who raced several cars back in the early 1960s.
 He became Clerk of the Course at Ingliston in the late 60s and when he died, very young his family commissioned the making of a series of silver medals by us which the Scottish Motor Racing Club presented for over 20 years.